Panda-Lewandowski/StegMachine/Analyze/README.md

 # How to use

-> For run project you need dotnet
+> For run project you need dotnet \n
   Running project in console
 ```dotnet run project```